yangsizhe/MoVie/README.md

 bash eval.sh
 ```

+Refer to the `cfgs` directory for a full list of options and default hyperparameters, and see tasks.txt for a list of supported tasks.

 ## License & Acknowledgements
 MoVie is licensed under the MIT license.
 MuJoCo is licensed under the Apache 2.0 license.